fadiHB/MongoDB-guide/README.md

 ## Uninstall the MongoDB

 1. Stop MongoDB.
 Stop the mongod process by issuing the following command:
 `sudo service mongodb stop`

-2. Remove Packages
+2. Remove Packages.
 Remove any MongoDB packages that you had previously installed.
 `sudo apt-get purge mongodb-org*`

 3. Remove Data Directories.
 Remove MongoDB databases and log files
 `sudo rm -r /var/log/mongodb`
 `sudo rm -r /var/lib/mongodb`
 or using one command
 `sudo rm -r /var/log/mongodb /var/lib/mongodb`

-* extra commands to uninstall
+* extra commands to uninstall.
-`sudo apt-get purge mongodb mongodb-clients mongodb-server mongodb-dev` `sudo apt-get purge mongodb-10gen`
+`sudo apt-get purge mongodb mongodb-clients mongodb-server mongodb-dev`
+`sudo apt-get purge mongodb-10gen`
 `sudo apt-get autoremove`

 Some of those commands may fail, depending on what packages you actually have installed, but that's okay.

-This should also remove your config from /etc/mongodb.conf
+This should also remove your config from /etc/mongodb.conf.

 ### Note